authgear/authgear-server/docs/specs/disable-user.md

 However, it would not be visible in OIDC ID token, since OAuth flow cannot be performed by a disabled user.

-Resolver would also not return the disabled status of user in HTTP headers;
+The resolver does not return the disabled status of a user in HTTP headers.
-instead, the sessions of disabled users would be reported as invalid.
+It is because all sessions of the user were deleted upon disable.

 ## Clarification